huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/patient-to-dos.md

 Configure the to-do action by filling in the fields:
 - **Title** - Add a name e.g. Take heart rate.
 This will also be used as the title for the push notification and the card on the To-do page.
 - **Type** - Select from **Learn** or **Module**, depending on what you want the patient to do.
-- **Module / Learn** - Depending on the type selected above, choose from the list of modules or learn content that you want the patient to complete as part of the to-do.
+- **Module / Learn** - Depending on the type selected above, choose from the list of modules or Learn content that you want the patient to complete as part of the to-do.

 ![image](./assets/Todo02.png)